bgoonz/BGOONZ_BLOG_2.0/src/pages/blog/beginners-guide-to-python.md

 The ones above are to edit the current value of the variable.
 Sorry to JS users, as there is no `i++;` or anything.

-### Fun Fact: The python language was named after Monty Python.
+### Fun Fact: The python language was named after Monty Python

 If you really want to know about the others, view <a href="https://www.tutorialspoint.com/python/python_basic_operators.htm" class="markup--anchor markup--p-anchor">Py Operators</a>